 don’t try use it in subshells or, by extension, pipelines

-This is my preferred method of returning hashes and arrays, since it’s easy to work with them in the function, even though you have to namespace the your local variables.
+This is my preferred method of returning hashes and arrays, since it’s easy to work with them in the function, even though you have to namespace your local variables.

 The technique is to declare a local variable in the caller and pass it to the function by name.
 The function uses indirection to dereference the variable name and pass the value back to the caller by setting that variable.

-The only concern with this is namespace collisions, although this time it’s between the local variables in the function and the return variable’s name.
+The only concern with this is namespace collisions, although this time it’s between the local variables in the called function and the return variable’s name.
 Any local variable in the function could accidentally mask the return variable if they happen to have the same name, defeating the indirection.

 Since the function doesn’t know what name the caller will pass, it has to namespace all of its locals.
 I like to namespace my locals with a trailing underscore in this situation.